keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 As we implement each BDD scenario we will also leverage these stubs to test and validate our scenario requirements.

-Current when these tests are executed they will fail as expected.
+Currently when these tests are executed they will fail as expected.

 This will change as we implement our controller and update these tests.